pyhys/minimalmodbus/docs/serialcommunication.rst

 RS-485 introduction
 -------------------
 Several nodes (instruments) can be connected to one RS485 bus.
-The bus consists of two lines, A and B, carrying differential voltages.
-In both ends of the bus, a 120 Ohm termination resistor is connected between line A and B.
+The bus consists of two lines, A and B, carrying a differential voltage.
+In both ends of the bus is a 120 Ohm termination resistor connected between line A and B.
 Most often a common ground line is connected between the nodes as well.

 At idle, both line A and B rest at the same voltage (or almost the same voltage).